ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 consistent sets of network properties that might be more specific than network interfaces {{?RFC7556}}.

-As with interface instances and types, this property is a set of (Enumerated) PvD identifier and preference tuples.
+As with interface instances and types, this property is a set of tuples of (Enumerated) PvD identifier and preference.
 It can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.